Teaching and mentoring

 Foundations in Biomedical Sciences (2018, 2019, 2020 via Zoom) - lectures, paper discussion, and homework/exam design on RNA biology Teaching Eval

 Practical Data Analysis with R/RStudio (2018, 2019) - course development and lectures link

 Workshop for scRNA-seq Data Analysis (2019, 2020 via RStudio Cloud, 2021) - course development and online lectures link

-2020 - present: Mentoring of AAPI undergraduate computer science student, systemically exploring published scRNA-seq cell type signatures in the NCBI Gene Expression Omnibus.
+2020 - 2021: Remote mentoring of AAPI undergraduate computer science student, systemically exploring published scRNA-seq cell type signatures in the NCBI Gene Expression Omnibus.
 Mentee’s work was integrated into a first-author publication, and recent updates to R Bioconductor packages clustifyr and clustifyrdatahub.

 2017: Mentoring of high school student enrolled in the MIT Research Science Institute program on tissue culture, RNA-related bench experiments, RNA-seq informatics analysis, and scientific writing.
 Also facilitated mentee’s research exchange experience in China.

 2013 - 2015: Mentoring of student research spanning undergraduate honor thesis and master thesis on biochemical investigations of RNA-binding protein functions.
 Mentee was awarded Best Poster Presentation Award at 2014 UCSD Biological Sciences Annual Student Research Showcase, and her work was integrated into second-author publication.
 Mentee is now in medical school.

 2019 - 2020: Facilitator at Denver Museum of Nature and Science - Prehistoric Journey section